ava-labs/viper/README.md

  * key/value store
  * default

-**Important:** Viper configuration keys are case insensitive.
+Viper configuration keys are case insensitive by default.
+They can be made case sensitive with `viper.SetKeysCaseSensitive(true)`.
-There are ongoing discussions about making that optional.

 ## Putting Values into Viper